GA-CustomLearning/ai-for-se-workshop/packages/module-1/facilitator_guide.md

-# 🟢 Module 1: Introduction to AI for Software Development -  facilitator guide
+# 🟢 Module 1: Introduction to AI for Software Development - Facilitator Guide

 ---